Electron-phonon coupling in correlated materials: insights from the Hubbard-Holstein model: Conclusion

 \section{Conclusion}

-The current mainstream theory of electron-phonon coupling in solids is based on a density functional description of electronic and lattice energetics and couplings combined with a one-loop perturbative treatment of the effects of the electron-phonon coupling.
-In this paper, we investigated the effects of beyond-DFT and beyond one-loop physics via a detailed non-perturbative study of the Hubbard-Holstein model.
-We have explored the effect of correlations on electron-phonon coupling strength in the case of a single-band model where a dispersionless phonon analogous to an optical breathing mode couples to the on-site electron density.
+The current mainstream theoretical approach to calculating electron-phonon coupling effects in solids is based on a density functional description of electronic and lattice energetics and couplings combined with a one-loop treatment of the effects of the electron-phonon coupling.
+Generalizing this formalism to the case of correlated materials with electronic properties not adequately described by density functional theory is an important goal of materials theory.
+A basic result of the mainstream theory is that phonon effects are in essence a perturbative ``add-on" to the no-phonon physics, leading to carrier scattering and low frequency mass renormalization but not changing the fundamental physics of the state; a natural question is whether this is the case in correlated quantum materials.

-We found that electron-phonon interactions are dramatically suppressed by even moderate electronic correlations.
-The phonon contribution to the low-frequency part of the self energy was found to be an additive effect if one accounts for the renormalization of the coupling strength and phonon frequency.
-We also found that low-frequency signatures of electronic correlations such as the electronic component of the mass enhancement and $T^2$ and $\omega^2$ contributions to the scattering rate and the are only weakly impacted by coupling to phonons, with the exception of very large electron-phonon coupling strengths However, significant changes in the self energy do appear at higher frequencies of the order of the bandwidth; this effect should be further investigated using methods which are not subject to the limitations of analytic continuation.